crapitouille/ha-groupee-tariffs/README.md

 ### The dynamic tariff looks like this image
-you will need to install apexcharts-card [apexcharts-card] from HACS, to view the data on your dashboard Simply add the apexcharts code
+you will need to install apexcharts-card [apexcharts-card] from HACS, to view the data on your dashboard Simply add the apexcharts code for DOUBLE or VARIO
 ```
 type: custom:apexcharts-card
 graph_span: 48h